selsamman/aws-classify/aws-classify-common/README.md

   - serverless-dynamodb-local
   - serverless-offline
 ```
 The provider section details configuration the Serverless Framework handles.
-Many of the details are in included files to keep this simple and resiliant to change
+Many of the details are in included files to keep this simple and resilient to change
 ```
 provider:
   name: aws